Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Ensuring that disk drives are wiped after use.
 - [ ] Ensuring that firmware is updated on hardware devices.
-- [ ] Ensuring that data is encrypted at rest.
+- [y] Ensuring that data is encrypted at rest.
 - [ ] Ensuring that network cables are category six or higher.

 **[⬆ Back to Top](#table-of-contents)**